background-image

 What inspired you to become a journalist?

 How to Answer ItStructure your answer by sharing a personal story or experience that ignited your interest in journalism.
-Highlight any relevant experiences that shaped your career path.
+Highlight key skills such as curiosity, communication, and a commitment to truth.

 Example Answer:I was inspired to become a journalist after covering a local community event in high school, where I realized the power of storytelling in bringing people together.